jeffshaver/brief.js/README.md

 empty removes all elements from the object

-filter takes a selector and removes all elements that don't match the selector from the object
+filter takes a filter function or a string selector and removes all elements that don't match

 indexOf takes in a selector and looks for an element that matches that selector.